yp2800/my-mac-os/README.md

 ## Applications

-I use a lot of applications on my mac.
-Below is a list of the ones that I love and use the most in my day to day life.
+I use a lot of apps on my mac.
+Below is a list of my favorite tools with descriptions how I use them.

-I also share [my dotfiles](https://github.com/nikitavoloboev/dotfiles#readme) together with my [iOS setup](https://github.com/nikitavoloboev/my-ios#readme).
+I also share [my dotfiles](https://github.com/nikitavoloboev/dotfiles) together with my [iOS setup](https://github.com/nikitavoloboev/my-ios).
 And I made a [Telegram group](https://t.me/joinchat/BBKnQU4_rty6_942PFbPbw) to discuss all things macOS/iOS.

 ### Productivity

 #### [Alfred](https://www.alfredapp.com) - Launcher

 - Alfred is a powerful launcher that you can program to show anything you want.
-It saved me a lot of time in my life.
+It save me a lot of time as I use it to search through anything instantly.

 <img src="https://i.imgur.com/MdIcKlh.png" width="700" alt="img">